-The pill is not suitable for all women, for example if you are a smoker you should not use the pill as a form of birth control.
-To find out whether the pill is right for you, you can talk to your GP, a nurse at your local sexual health clinic or one of our expert Pharmacist in store.
+The pill is not suitable for all women, for example if you're a smoker you should not use the pill as a form of birth control.
+To find out whether the pill is right for you, you can talk to your GP, a nurse at your local sexual health clinic or one of our expert pharmacists in store.

 Is birth control pill safe?